 All of these suggestions are recommended safe practices.
-Your church isn’t required by law to follow these practices.
-However, a wise man once encouraged the Roman church not to be as concerned about the letter of the law as much as about the spirit of the law.
+The law doesn’t require your church to follow these practices.
+However, a wise man once encouraged the Roman church not to concern themselves about the letter of the law as much as about the spirit of the law.
 The intent of all these safe practices for registration and documentation is for the safety and well-being of the families and children God has entrusted to your care.
 Now that’s worth checking out!

 David Posthuma designed the Parent Pager Plus system in conjunction with PEC Technologies, Inc. of Holland, Michigan.
 He now serves as pastor of discipleship and program development for Community Church of Douglas in Douglas, Michigan.